DoubleYouCash/doubleyoucash/README.md

 My name is Wyatt Duberstein, and I am a Software Engineer with a Bachelors of Science in Software Engineering (Minor in Cybersecurity) from Iowa State University of Science and Technology.

-I am currently working at RSM doing Custom App Development Consulting on the D365 Application.
+I am currently working at RSM doing Integration Development Consulting on a range of CRM and ERP systems.
 RSM is a tax/audit/consulting firm.

 I am a huge music nerd (preferably anything from the 1980's and older), I play piano and guitar, and I enjoy tinkering with software and computers.